hectorzaragoza/places_app/readme.md

 3. User can comment on markers

 ## Stretch Goals
-1. APP can have users sign up and users can share markers with their connections and view their info (critical for sharing reviews)
+1. Users can view other users pins (critical for sharing reviews)
-2. MAP can be clicked and create a mark via a reverse geocode API Request to turn coordinates into an address and store it for future reference.
+2. MAP can be clicked to create a pin via a reverse geocode API Request to turn coordinates into an address and store it for future reference.
 3. Button that returns you to the current location once you move away from it.
 4. User can set the default styling for their map
 5. EMERGENCY MODE: ONLY displays emergency services for local Medical, Fire, Police facilities based on a database seeded from a web scraper.